mypappa/morethanai/README.md

 closing_prompt = "end the story in a creative and beautiful way in nomore than 6 lines.
 Do not end with a question"
 ```
-### writing the story
+### setting up the seperation between the story and the questions
 in this part we set the variables that will define the outputs.
-We also define that within the written text, the words 'Dear collaborators' are important keywords that will indicate points for slitting the text and direct different parts to different routes. <br> We use the the function *append* to make sure that every new input is *added* to the old one and because we built a *memory function*, it will consider the context from before. <br> <br> The *print* part is a part that only we ill see in the console of our terminal.
+We also define that within the written text, the words 'Dear collaborators' are important keywords that will indicate points for splitting the text and direct different parts to different routes. <br> We use the the function **append** to make sure that every new input is **added** to the old one and because we built a **memory function**, it will consider the context from before. <br> <br> The **print** part is a part that only we ill see in the console of our terminal.
 It is not necessary for the working of the system but helps us to understand wherre we are and recognize fast if things are broken.
 It will print the story, detect the question that starts with 'dear collabrators' and will put this into a seperate section.

 ```
 # setting variables